devDKJohn/first-repository/README.md

 # first-repository
-This is my first repository.
-Thanks Github
+This is my first repository on GitHub.
+I am feeling so cool.

+Well, I do have some knowledge about .md files.
+This is how we can make **Bold** text.
+Nice DK.

+Thank you!